junwatu/color-detection-openai/blogs/README.md

 ## Capturing Images with Node.js

-To capture image, we can use [MediaStream API](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API).
+To capture images, we can use [MediaStream API](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API).
 It is an API related to WebRTC which provides support for streaming audio and video data.
 Before capturing an image from the web camera, first we need to initialize the web camera:

 ```js
 const initializeWebcam = () => {